Kareena Kapoor Khan

-Early life and background
+Early life

 Born on 21 September 1980 in Bombay (now Mumbai), Kapoor (often informally referred to as 'Bebo') is the younger daughter of Randhir Kapoor and Babita (née Shivdasani); her elder sister Karisma is also an actress.
-She is the paternal granddaughter of actor and filmmaker Raj Kapoor, maternal granddaughter of actor Hari Shivdasani, and great-granddaughter of filmmaker Prithviraj Kapoor.
-The actor Rishi Kapoor is her uncle, and his son, actor Ranbir Kapoor, is her cousin.
-According to Kapoor, the name "Kareena" was derived from the book Anna Karenina, which her mother read while she was pregnant with her.
-She is of Punjabi Hindu descent on her father's side, and on her mother's side she is of Sindhi Hindu and British descent.
+Kapoor is the paternal granddaughter of actor and filmmaker Raj Kapoor, maternal granddaughter of actor Hari Shivdasani, and great-granddaughter of filmmaker Prithviraj Kapoor.
+The actors Rishi Kapoor and Neetu Kapoor are her uncle and aunt respectively, and actor Ranbir Kapoor is also her cousin.

+According to Kapoor, her name "Kareena" was derived from the book Anna Karenina, which her mother read while she was pregnant with her.
+Kapoor is of Punjabi descent on her father's side, and on her mother's side she is of Sindhi and British descent.

 Describing herself as a naughty, spoilt child, Kapoor's exposure to films from a young age kindled her interest in acting; she was particularly inspired by the work of actresses Nargis and Meena Kumari.
 Despite her family background, her father disapproved of women entering films because he believed it conflicted with the traditional maternal duties and responsibility of women in the family.
 This led to a conflict between her parents and they lived separately before reconciling in October 2007.
 She was raised by her mother, who worked several jobs to support her daughters until Karisma debuted as an actress in 1991.
 Although her father was not present for most her childhood, Kapoor remarked that he played an important role in her life.

 Kapoor attended Jamnabai Narsee School in Mumbai, followed by Welham Girls' School in Dehradun.
 She attended the institution primarily to satisfy her mother, though later admitted to liking the experience.
-According to Kapoor, she wasn't inclined towards academics though received good grades in all her classes except mathematics.
+According to Kapoor, she was not inclined towards academics though received good grades in all her classes except mathematics.
 Upon graduating from Welham, she returned to Mumbai and studied commerce for two years at Mithibai College.
 Kapoor then registered for a three-month summer course in microcomputers at Harvard Summer School in the United States.
 She later developed an interest in law, and enrolled at the Government Law College, Mumbai; during this period, she developed a long-lasting passion for reading.
 However, after completing her first year, she decided to pursue her interest in acting, though she later regretted not having completed her education.
 She began training at an acting institute in Mumbai mentored by Kishore Namit Kapoor, a member of the Film and Television Institute of India.